 Congressionally Directed Medical Research Programs (CDMRP) -- Spinal Cord Injury Research Program (SCIRP) -- Investigator-Initiated Research Award

 The SCIRP IIRA is intended to support studies that have the potential to make an important contribution to SCI research, patient care, and/or quality of life.

 • Preliminary Data: Observations that drive a research idea may be derived from laboratory discovery, population-based studies, a clinician’s first-hand knowledge of patients, or anecdotal data.
 Applications must include preliminary and/or published data that are relevant to the mission of the SCIRP and support the proposed research project.

-- Pre-Application Deadline: May 29, 2019
+- Pre-Application Deadline: May 24, 2023

-- Invitation to Submit an Application: July 2019
+- Invitation to Submit an Application: July 2023

-- Application Submission Deadline: August 27, 2019
+- Application Submission Deadline: Sep.
+7, 2023

 Areas of Interest

 Applications to the FY23 SCIRP Investigator-Initiated Research Award (IIRA) must address at least one of the Focus Areas listed below.
 Applications may address more than one Focus Area.
 In particular, applications combining biomarker studies with studies in one or more of the other Focus Areas are encouraged.
 Applications using clinically relevant combinations of interventions within or across Focus Areas are also encouraged.
 The FY23 SCIRP Focus Areas are:

 • Preserving and protecting spinal cord tissue at time of injury for improved neurologic outcomes ○ Responsive projects may include surgical and acute care management of SCI. ○ Therapeutics (devices and pharmacologic interventions) to stabilize SCI in the prehospital environment and during transport are encouraged. ○ Applications proposing neuroprotective interventions need to demonstrate a clinically feasible window for treatment and more than an incremental improvement over existing therapies